PaloAltoNetworks/pan-os-python/docs/howto.rst

 One thing to keep in mind when using bulk operations is that the methods will push any objects that share the same type and **location**.
-This means if you call a bulk operation method on an AddressObject in vsys2, pandevice will NOT push the AddressObjects in vsys3, or Device Group 7, or the shared scope.
+This means if you call a bulk operation method on an AddressObject in vsys2, pan-os-python will NOT push the AddressObjects in vsys3, or Device Group 7, or the shared scope.
 Under the hood, it verifies that the objects share the same XPath and type before they are pushed to the live device.